roelfdiedericks/ratbond/README.md

 The scheduling mechanism can be selected with the  ```--balance-consistent``` (default) flag, ```--balance-roundrobin```

 Scheduling mechanisms can be mixed (at your own peril) on the server/client side.

+The consisten scheduling mechanism currently only examines IPV4 traffic.
+IPV6 traffic should work, but won't be properly balanced.

 ### Consistent hashing
 TCP packets are hashed based on their source port on the client, and their destination port on the server.
 Non-TCP packets are hashed based on the IP source/destination